NSAPH-Data-Processing/play-doh_catalog/docs/google_sheets_setup.md

-Store the JSON key's full contents as a repository secret named `GOOGLE_SERVICE_ACCOUNT_JSON`, then write it to a temp file at the start of the workflow job before running the publishing script — see `.github/workflows/rebuild-catalog.yml` for the exact step.
+Store the JSON key's full contents as a repository secret named `GOOGLE_SERVICE_ACCOUNT_JSON`, then write it to a temp file at the start of the workflow job before running the publishing script.